Skip to content

 At launch Amazon EKS supports only predefined and AWS managed policies.
 Access policies are not IAM entities and are defined and managed by Amazon EKS.

 Cluster Access Manager allows the combination of upstream RBAC with Access Policies supporting allow and pass (but not deny) on Kubernetes AuthZ decisions regarding API server requests.
-A deny descision will happen when both, the upstream RBAC and Amazon EKS authorizers can't determine the outcome of a request evaluation.
+A deny decision will happen when both, the upstream RBAC and Amazon EKS authorizers can't determine the outcome of a request evaluation.

 With this feature, Amazon EKS supports three modes of authentication: